AdarshRaj2602/TrackMySpend/README.md

 ## ✨ Features

+### 🎨 Modern Dark UI
+- Deep slate dark theme (`#0F172A`) with emerald green accents (`#10B981`)
+- Custom CSS injected globally for buttons, tabs, inputs, and tables
+- Google Fonts (`DM Sans` + `DM Mono`) for a clean, professional look
+- Branded sidebar with stack tags and app description

 ### 📝 Expense Tracking
-- Add and update up to 5 expenses per day through a clean form
+- Add and update up to 5 expenses per day through a styled card form
-- Choose from preset categories: **Rent, Food, Shopping, Entertainment, Other**
+- Category icons for quick visual recognition (🏠 Rent, 🍔 Food, 🛍️ Shopping, 🎬 Entertainment, 📦 Other)
+- Live metric strip showing day total, entry count, and top category
 - Existing data pre-fills the form when you revisit a date — no re-entry needed

 ### 📊 Analytics by Category
 - Select a custom date range and get a full spending breakdown
-- Interactive bar chart showing expense **percentage** per category
+- Interactive **Plotly bar chart** showing expense percentage per category
+- **Donut chart** with grand total in the center for at-a-glance share view
-- Sortable summary table with totals and formatted figures
+- Sortable detail table with totals and formatted figures
+- Metric cards for total spent, top category, and number of categories

 ### 📆 Analytics by Month
 - Automatic month-over-month summary pulled from the database
-- Bar chart visualization for total spending per month
-- Clean tabular view alongside the chart
+- **Plotly area chart** with line markers and a dotted average spend line
+- Metric cards for all-time total, peak month, and monthly average
+- Chronologically sorted monthly breakdown table

 ### 🔧 Backend & Infrastructure
 - **Context-managed DB connections** — no connection leaks